SCENE 01 / PRODUCTION

 How do Japanese crew rates compare to other countries?

-Japanese rates run higher than most Asian markets but competitive with Western rates for the quality level.
-The main factor which affects production is the speed at which Japanese crews operate because they work with exactness and follow a step-by-step approach which results in extended production days.'d budget elsewhere.
-We quote realistic day counts based on Japanese working styles so there are no surprises.
+Japanese rates run higher than most Asian markets, yet stay competitive with Western rates for the quality you get.
+The big factor is pace: Japanese crews work with great precision and a careful step-by-step method, which can stretch shoot days longer than you'd budget elsewhere.
+We quote realistic day counts based on how Japanese crews work, so there are no surprises.

 Ready to Start Your Production in Japan?

-Tell us about your project and we'll assemble the right crew, equipment, and support for a successful shoot.
+Tell us about your project, and we'll bring the right crew, gear, and support for a successful shoot.